 This post is also available in: Español

-Carolina reapers are considered one of the hottest peppers in the world.
+The Carolina reaper is considered one of the hottest peppers in the world.
 Spicier than a ghost pepper and habaneros.
-However when using it correctly makes delightful salsas that you can enjoy on tacos, chips and almost everything.
-This Roasted Carolina Reaper Salsa recipe has beefsteak tomatoes and garlic.
-Aside from vinegar oregano, cumin, and sea salt to taste.
+However, correctly using it makes delightful salsas that you can enjoy on tacos, chips, and almost everything.
+This recipe has tomatoes and garlic, aside from vinegar, oregano, cumin, and sea salt to taste.

-Roasting the Carolina Reaper peppers along with the tomatoes and the garlic provides a pleasant smoky note a characteristic flavor on hot Mexican salsas.
-The vinegar is necessary to use in this salsa to give a balance and enough acidity to counteract with the spiciness of the Carolina Reaper peppers.
+The roasted Carolina Reaper salsa gets the characteristic smoky flavors due to the roasting and toasting of the hot peppers along with the tomatoes and the garlic.
+Many Mexican hot salsas have this commonality.
+The vinegar is necessary to use in this hot sauce to give a balance and enough acidity to counteract the spiciness of the peppers.